siilike/calendar/readme.md

 An expected output can be found in /img/expected.png.

+## How to run

+Use any HTTP server to run the index.html.

+*Python*
+python -M SimpleHTTPServer

+*PHP*
+php -S localhost:8000

+You can also use apache or nginx.
+Just serve static content.

 ## Tips
 The key is not on the CSS.
 Each event can be an absolute positioned div.